phitter-hub/docs-phitter-kernel/docs/documentation/fit/plots/plot_histogram.md

-# Plot Data Histogram
+# Histogram

-If you want to plot a histogram use the method `.plot_histogram()` that has the following parameters:
+To plot a histogram use the method `.plot_histogram()` that has the following parameters:

 - `plot_title` (_str_): Title of the plot.
 Default is `"HISTOGRAM"`.
 - `plot_xaxis_title` (_str | None_): Title of the X-axis.
 If `None`, no title is displayed.